Keillin-M/Inception/Docs/README.md

 | Heavy and slower     | Lightweight and fast     |
 | More resource usage  | Efficient resource usage |

-Docker is usually chosen for its efficiency and faster deployment.
+Docker was chosen for its efficiency and faster deployment.

 ---